pluginever/wc-variation-images/readme.txt

 == Frequently Asked Questions ==

-= How to Use WC Variation images  =
+= How to Use Product Variation Images for WooCommerce =

 * Go to `WooCommerce > settings > Variation Image`